eclipse-thingweb/node-red/node-red-node-wot/README.md

 The Thing Description can also be obtained using the Server-TD node.

 Also, the client can use the Update TD node to replace the Thing Description.
-For example, if the server URL is changed, the destination server can be changed without restarting the flow.
+For example, if the server URL changes, the destination server can be changed without restarting the flow.

 You can get the Example from the Import menu of the Node-RED editor for reference.

 ![Import Example Flows](https://raw.githubusercontent.com/eclipse-thingweb/node-red/main/node-red-node-wot/screenshots/import-example-flows.png)

 Currently, the supported binding types are HTTP, CoAP, and MQTT.
-As shown in the table below, each of these types of bindings has its own available/unavailable functions.
+As shown in the table below, each of these bindings has its own available/unavailable functions.
 Available functions are denoted by `✓` and unavailable functions are denoted by `-`.

 | |http|coap|mqtt|
 | :---: | :--- | :--- | :--- |